Assessment support

 Stay encouraging:

-Frame your feedback in an encouraging way.
-Highlight what they did well also.
+Encouragingly frame your feedback.
+Highlight what they did well, also.
 Keep in mind that this is a learning moment for the students.

 Offer suggestions: